FedeDP/ncursesFM/README.md

 * "--automount" {0,1} to disable(enable) automount of connected devices.
 * "--loglevel" {0,1,2,3} to change program loglevel.

 Log file is located at "$USERHOME/.ncursesfm.log".
-It is overwritten each time the program starts.
+It is overwritten each time ncursesFM starts.
 Log levels:
-* 0 means it will log only errors.
+* 0 : log errors only.
-* 1 means it will log warnings too.
+* 1 : log warnings too.
-* 2 means it will log info messages too.
+* 2 : log info messages too.
-* 3 disables log.
+* 3 : log disabled.

 ## Build requirements